mazamu/GoBang/README.md

 # GoBang
-This is a game of Gobang.
+This is a game of Gobang.（五子棋）

 I have done 2 extensions of the background.
 You can open the (1,2,3).png to see the changes.